 - Read our in-depth Canon EOS Rebel SL2 / 200D review

 A brilliant entry-level option with plenty of growing space

 Sensor: APS-C CMOS | Megapixels: 24.1MP | Lens mount: Nikon DX | Screen: 3.2-inch articulating, 1,037,000 dots | Continuous shooting speed: 5fps | Max video resolution: 1080p | User level: Beginner

-It’s been on the market for some time but we still have a soft spot for the D5300 – and the fact that it can still be bought brand new is testament to just how relevant it continues to be.
-It provides first-time DSLR users with a stronger set of specs than the average entry-level DSLR, with a 3.2in LCD that flips all the way out to face the front, together with a 39-point AF system, Full HD video recording to 60p and 5fps burst shooting.
+The D5300 has been on the market for a while, but we still have a soft spot for it – and the fact that it can still be purchased brand new attests to how relevant it remains.
+It offers first-time DSLR users a more robust set of specifications than the average entry-level DSLR, including a 3.2in LCD that flips all the way out to face the front, a 39-point AF system, Full HD video recording up to 60p, and 5fps burst shooting.
 Of course, none of that would matter if the image quality wasn’t up to scratch, but fortunately it is; the 24.1MP APS-C sensor has been designed without the optical low-pass filter to help as much detail to get into images as possible, and results at high ISO settings remain strong.